kiarashvosough1999/JCompiler/README.md

 for using phase one, switch to latest tag v2.0.0 to see the implementation.
 You just need to implement your own **Jython** code in `test1.cl` file and run the main function.
-As a result you see the terminal/console output of the code you implemented in a spicific and general format for each scope defined in code.
+As a result you see the terminal/console output of the code you implemented in a spicific and general format for each scope defined in code which can be observed inside [Templates](https://github.com/kiarashvosough1999/JCompiler/tree/master/Samples/outputTemplate).

 ### Phase 3

 for using phase one, switch to latest tag v2.0.0 to see the implementation.
 You just need to implement your own **Jython** code in `test1.cl` file and run the main function.
-As a result you see the terminal/console output of error detected from your code including redundancy, undefined code, etc.
+As a result you see the terminal/console output of error detected from your code including redundancy, undefined code, etc which can be observed inside [Templates](https://github.com/kiarashvosough1999/JCompiler/tree/master/Samples/outputTemplate).

 ## Contributors